oscar-system/oscar-website/talks.md

 title: Talks and conferences
 ---

-A collection of talks about the OSCAR project:
+A collection of talks about the OSCAR project, given on various conferences:

 {% assign entries = site.data.talks %}
 <ul>